TshepoShale/Intermediate-JavaScript-Notes/README.md

 * index – the position of the match inside the string,
 * input – the subject string.
 If a part of the pattern is delimited by parentheses (...), then it becomes a separate element in the array.
 If parentheses have a name, designated by (?<name>...) at their start, then result.groups[name] has the content.

+Due to the i flag the search is case-insensitive, so it finds JavaScript.
+The part of the match that corresponds to SCRIPTbecomes a separate array item.

+So, this method is used to find one full match with all details.

+str.match(reg) with “g” flag

+When there’s a "g" flag, then str.match returns an array of all matches.
+There are no additional properties in that array, and parentheses do not create any elements.

+So, with g flag str.match returns a simple array of all matches, without details.

+If we want to get information about match positions and contents of parentheses then we should use matchAll method that we’ll cover below.

+If there are no matches, str.match returns null

+Please note, that’s important.
+If there are no matches, the result is not an empty array, but null.
+Keep that in mind to evade pitfalls like this:

+let str = "Hey-hey-hey!";

+alert( str.match(/Z/g).length ); // Error: Cannot read property 'length' of null Here str.match(/Z/g) is null, it has no length property.

+str.matchAll(regexp)

+The method str.matchAll(regexp) is used to find all matches with all details.

+matchAll returns an iterable, not array

+matchAll is supernew, may need a polyfill

+The method may not work in old browsers.
+A polyfill might be needed (this site uses core-js).
+Or you could make a loop with regexp.exec, explained below.

+str.split(regexp|substr, limit)

+Splits the string using the regexp (or a substring) as a delimiter.

+We already used split with strings, like this:

+alert('12-34-56'.split('-')) // array of [12, 34, 56]

+But we can split by a regular expression, the same way:

+alert('12-34-56'.split(/-/)) // array of [12, 34, 56]

+str.replace(str|reg, str|func)

+This is a generic method for searching and replacing, one of most useful ones.
+The swiss army knife for searching and replacing.

+We can use it without regexps, to search and replace a substring:

+// replace a dash by a colon

+alert('12-34-56'.replace("-", ":")) // 12:34-56

+There’s a pitfall though.

+When the first argument of replace is a string, it only looks for the first match.

+You can see that in the example above: only the first "-" is replaced by ":".

+To find all dashes, we need to use not the string "-", but a regexp /-/g, with an obligatory g flag:

+ // replace all dashes by a colon

+alert( '12-34-56'.replace( /-/g, ":" ) )  // 12:34:56

+The second argument is a replacement string.
+We can use special characters in it:

+Symbol	Inserts
+$$	"$"
+$&	the whole match
+$`	a part of the string before the match
+$'	a part of the string after the match
+$n	if n is a 1-2 digit number, then it means the contents of n-th parentheses counting from left to right, otherwise it means a parentheses with the given name
+For instance if we use $& in the replacement string, that means “put the whole match here”.

+Let’s use it to prepend all entries of "John" with "Mr.":

+let str = "John Doe, John Smith and John Bull";

+// for each John - replace it with Mr. and then John

+alert(str.replace(/John/g, 'Mr.$&'));  // Mr.John Doe, Mr.John Smith and Mr.John Bull

+Quite often we’d like to reuse parts of the source string, recombine them in the replacement or wrap into something.

+To do so, we should:

+First, mark the parts by parentheses in regexp.
+Use $1, $2 (and so on) in the replacement string to get the content matched by 1st, 2nd and so on parentheses.
+For instance:

+let str = "John Smith";

+// swap first and last name

+alert(str.replace(/(john) (smith)/i, '$2, $1')) // Smith, John

+For situations that require “smart” replacements, the second argument can be a function.

+It will be called for each match, and its result will be inserted as a replacement.

+The function is called with arguments func(str, p1, p2, ..., pn, offset, input, groups):

+str – the match,
+p1, p2, ..., pn – contents of parentheses (if there are any),
+offset – position of the match, input – the source string, groups – an object with named groups (see chapter Capturing groups).
+If there are no parentheses in the regexp, then there are only 3 arguments: func(str, offset, input).

+Using a function gives us the ultimate replacement power, because it gets all the information about the match, has access to outer variables and can do everything.

+regexp.exec(str)

+We’ve already seen these searching methods:

+* search – looks for the position of the match,
+* match – if there’s no g flag, returns the first match with parentheses and all details,
+* match – if there’s a g flag – returns all matches, without details parentheses,
+* matchAll – returns all matches with details.

+The regexp.exec method is the most flexible searching method of all.
+Unlike previous methods, exec should be called on a regexp, rather than on a string.

+It behaves differently depending on whether the regexp has the g flag.

+If there’s no g, then regexp.exec(str) returns the first match, exactly as str.match(reg).
+Such behavior does not give us anything new.

+But if there’s g, then:

+regexp.exec(str) returns the first match and remembers the position after it in regexp.lastIndex property.
+* The next call starts to search from regexp.lastIndex and returns the next match.
+* If there are no more matches then regexp.exec returns null and regexp.lastIndex is set to 0.

+* regexp.test(str)
+The method regexp.test(str) looks for a match and returns true/false whether it finds it.